Royal Botanic Gardens, Kew: Scientific staff

-There are approximately 350 researchers working at Kew.
+More than 470 scientists work for the Royal Botanic Gardens, Kew.
 The Director of Science is Alexandre Antonelli.
-The Deputy Directors are Paul Kersey and Monique Simmonds.
+The Deputy Directors are Elizabeth Gardner, Paul Kersey and Monique Simmonds.

 Kew Science staff include those of the Kew Madagascar Conservation Centre.

 Databases

-The scientific staff at Kew maintain a variety of plant and fungal data and digital resources, including:
+The scientific staff at Kew maintain a variety of plant and fungal data and digital resources, including those listed below.

 Plants of the World Online

 Plants of the World Online is an online database launched in March 2017 as one of nine strategic outputs with the ultimate aim being "to enable users to access information on all the world's known seed-bearing plants by 2020".
 It links taxonomic data with images from the collection, to provide a single point of access with information on identification, distribution, traits, conservation, molecular phylogenies and uses.
-In addition it serves as a backbone for global resources such as World Flora Online.

 International Plant Names Index

 The International Plant Names Index (IPNI) includes information from the Index Kewensis, a project which began in the 19th century to provide an "Index to the Names and Authorities of all known flowering plants and their countries".
 The Harvard University Herbaria and the Australian National Herbarium co-operate with Kew in the IPNI database, which was launched in its present form in 1999 to produce an authoritative source of information on botanical nomenclature including publication details of seed plants, ferns and lycophytes.
 It is a nomenclatural listing of all published taxonomic plant names including new species, new combinations and new names at rank of botanical family down to infraspecific.
 It provides data for other related projects including Tropicos and the Global Biodiversity Information Facility (GBIF).